-Analysis: Although described in some outlets as being written in a minor key, the song was actually written and is performed in F Dorian mode, as the song continually returns to a tonic of F, despite working in the same key signature as Eb major.
+Analysis: Although described in some outlets as being written in a minor key, the song was actually written and is performed in F Dorian mode, as the song continually returns to a home pitch of F, despite working in the same key signature as Eb major.
+Many printed versions of the song indicate the key as F minor (relative to Ab major, but with most of the D flats made natural) or in Bb major, but with most of the As made flat.
+Thus, F Dorian seems to be the most arguable key.
 The song is not entirely pentatonic, but it makes use of a pentatonic scale (Eb – F – Ab – Bb – C) in its melody.

 Considerations for Teaching: A highly current and familiar song, this is an excellent example to play for students when disseminating the harmonic difference between Dorian mode and minor key.
 This song contains no offensive language or subject matter.